delaluz12/Portfolio/README.md

 # Portfolio
 ## Description
-Created a responsive portfolio that includes About Me, Work, and Contact Sections.
-A resume document can also be downloaded by user if they choose to click on the Resume link in the menu.
+Created a responsive portfolio powered by Materalize CDN Framework and jQuery.
+Portfolio includes About Me, Work, and Contact Sections.
+A resume pdf can also be opened by clicking on 'Resume' link in menu.
+PDF can be downloaded if user wishes to do so.

 ## Links